Howard Johnson (baseball): 1992–1995: Later years and retirement

-Going into the 1992 season, Johnson was surrounded by high-priced veterans like Eddie Murray, Bobby Bonilla, Vince Coleman, and Bret Saberhagen but he responded by virtually disappearing.
+Going into the 1992 season, Johnson was surrounded by high-priced veterans like Eddie Murray, Bobby Bonilla, Vince Coleman, and Bret Saberhagen.
 While he was a spotty right-handed hitter his whole career, in 1992, he stopped hitting from either side of the plate.
 He hit three home runs in April and followed up with an even worse May.
 After three months, he had only seven home runs and was batting .223 with a slugging percentage well under .400.
 A home run in late June turned out to be his last of the season.
 He went homerless for another month before fracturing his wrist in late July.
 He played a few more games in agony before the fracture was diagnosed and his season ended in early August.
 Johnson made over $2 million while his slugging percentage dropped nearly 200 points from 1991.
 The Mets had the third-highest payroll in the majors and finished 72–90, two games out of last place in the division.
 He hit his 183rd National League home run that year, breaking Ted Simmons' league career record for home runs by a switch hitter.

-In 1993, a year that found the Mets with 103 losses and the worst record in the majors, Johnson's batting average did not reach .200 until almost May and his slugging only raised above .400 for barely a week before diving back down.
+In 1993, a year that found the Mets with 103 losses and the worst record in the majors, Johnson's batting average did not reach .200 until almost May and his slugging only rose above .400 for barely a week before diving back down.
 He missed three weeks in June and his season again ended prematurely in late July.
 At the end of the campaign, Johnson was granted free agency.

 Johnson signed with the Colorado Rockies in 1994.
 Despite the hitter-friendly atmosphere of Mile High Stadium, he wound up hitting more home runs on the road finishing with only ten overall.
 In the crowded left field position, he split time with Mike Kingery and Eric Young but was mostly pinch hitting by August when the 1994–95 Major League Baseball strike ended the season.
-His .211 average was the worst of his career to that point and he was not re-signed.
+He batted .211 with 10 home runs and the Rockies declined his $2.95 million option for the 1995 season, paying him a $400,000 buyout and making him a free agent.

-He then signed on with the Chicago Cubs, shortly after the strike ended in April 1995.
+Shortly after the strike ended in April 1995, Johnson signed with the Chicago Cubs.
 He saw limited playing time and his average was at .115 in mid-August, lower than many of the team's pitchers.
 All of his production was at Wrigley Field, as his average on the road was under .100 with only two extra-base hits.
 A spurt in September raised his overall average to .195 but was not enough to garner a new contract from the Cubs.
 When he found no team interested, Johnson retired at age 35.